Evina88/HELLOWORLDAUTOS/README.md

     // From now on when we create an object we need to pass these parameters to the constructor during the instantiation.

-2nd commit: class Truck with the extra property $engine
+Commit: class Truck (with the extra property $engine)

 ~ Inheritance is another pillar of OOP.
 It allows us to create new blueprints of objects, based on existing objects.